What Percentage Do Real Estate Agents Make

 NAR has now settled, agreeing to pay $418 million over four years, without admitting any wrongdoing.[3]
 While the full impact of the settlement is yet to be determined, experts believe that the change will eventually lead to lower buyer’s agent commissions and give buyers the ability to negotiate those commissions based on the services they need.

-Business models like discount brokerages also continue to gain traction, providing sellers with cost-effective alternatives and lowering the total amount of commission paid.
+Business models like discount brokerages also continue gaining traction, providing sellers with cost-effective alternatives and lowering the total commission paid.

 Clever, for example, collaborates with top agents from well-known brokerages to provide sellers with low commission rates.
 Our partners offer comprehensive services at a reduced listing fee of only 1.5%, a move that disrupts the usual 2.5-3% rates.
 Find a top real estate agent near you today and save thousands on realtor fees.